Hendrix-CS/csci151/index.md

 **code or work you turn in must be your own**.
-Use of any resources (TA, StackOverflow, etc) must be cited, and an overreliance on those resources can be counterproductive to developing your own ability to make progress in this and other courses.
-Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}
+Use of any resources (TA, StackOverflow, etc) must be cited, and an overreliance on those resources can be counterproductive to developing your own ability to make progress in this and other courses." %}

+{% include warning.html content="Incorporating code from a generative AI coding assistant is considered **plagiarism** and is not allowed." %}

 ## <a name="finalproject">Final Project</a>